Skjuber/ReactForumApp/README.md

 # JSONPlaceholder

-Information for the site was fetched from [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+Data for the site was obtained from a fake REST API site [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

 # Features